How should my chatbot interact? A survey on human-chatbot interaction design

-\textbf{[C2] to balance the \textit{identity} and the technical capabilities:} literature comparing embodied vs. disembodied conversational agents have contradictory results regarding the relevance of a human representation.
-For example, in the context of general-purpose interactions, \cite{corti2016co} show that people demonstrate more efforts toward establishing common ground with the agent when they are represented as fully human; in contrast, when evaluating a website assistant chatbot, \cite{ciechanowski2018shades} show that simpler text-based chatbots with no visual, human \textit{identity} resulted in lesser uncanny effect and less negative affect.
-Overly humanized agents create a higher expectation on users, which eventually leads to more frustration when the chatbot fails \cite{gnewuch2017towards}.
-When arguing on why chatbots fail, \cite{brandtzaeg2018chatbots} advocate for balancing human versus robot aspects, where \textit{``too human''} representations may lead to off-topic conversations and overly robotic interactions may lack personal touch and flexibility.
-When arguing on the social presence conveyed by deceptive chatbots, \cite{deangeli2005rescue} state that extreme anthropomorphic features may generate cognitive dissonance.
-The challenge, thus, lies on designing a chatbot that provides appropriate \textit{identity} cues, corresponding to their capabilities and communicative purpose, in order to convey the right expectation and minimize negative discomforts caused by over personification.
+\textbf{[C2] to balance the \textit{identity} and the technical capabilities:} the literature comparing embodied vs. disembodied conversational agents yields contradictory results regarding the relevance of a human representation.
+For example, in the context of general-purpose interactions, \citet{corti2016co} show that people exert more effort toward establishing common ground with the agent when they are represented as fully human; in contrast, when evaluating a website assistant chatbot, \citet{ciechanowski2018shades} show that simpler text-based chatbots with no visual, human \textit{identity} resulted in less of an uncanny effect and reduced negative affect.
+Overly humanized agents create a higher expectation for users, which eventually leads to more frustration when the chatbot fails \citep{gnewuch2017towards}.
+When arguing about why chatbots fail, \citet{brandtzaeg2018chatbots} advocate for balancing human versus robotic aspects, where \textit{``too human''} representations may lead to off-topic conversations, and overly robotic interactions may lack personal touch and flexibility.
+When arguing about the social presence conveyed by deceptive chatbots, \citet{deangeli2005rescue} state that extreme anthropomorphic features may generate cognitive dissonance.
+The challenge thus lies in designing a chatbot that provides appropriate \textit{identity} cues, which correspond to their capabilities and communicative purpose, in order to convey the right expectation and minimize discomfort from over-personification.